priyabrata-patra/banglakeyboard.js/README.md

-#banglaKeyboard.js
+# banglaKeyboard.js

-banglaKeyboard.js is a JavaScript library for typing Bengali using an English keyboard.
-It is very easy to add in a website and works perfectly all browsers on PC or mobile. banglaKeyboard.js is a very lightweight JavaScript program.
+**banglaKeyboard.js** is a JavaScript library for typing Bengali using an English keyboard.
+It is very easy to add in a website and works perfectly all **browsers on PC or mobile**. banglaKeyboard.js is a very lightweight JavaScript program.

-##Installation
+## Installation

 First, download the banglakeyboard.js file and add it to the <head> section of your HTML code, or copy the CDN link below and add it to the <head> section.

-###CDN
+### CDN

 ```html
 <script src="https://static.staticsave.com/bangla/banglakeyboard.js"></script>